Skip to the content of the web site.

 Canada and Its Americas: Transnational Navigations.
 Ed.
 Winfried Siemerling and Sarah Phillips Casteel.
 McGill-Queen’s UP, 2010.

 The New North American Studies: Culture, Writing, and the Politics of Re/Cognition.
 New York and London: Routledge, 2005.
 Grand Prix du Livre 2006 de la Ville de Sherbrooke.
-Available as electronic edition.
-French translation: Récits nord-américains d'émergence: culture, écriture et politique de re/connaissance, Les Presses de l’Université Laval, 2010.
+French translation: Récits nord-américains d'émergence: culture, écriture et politique de re/connaissance, Trans.
+Patricia Godbout.
+Les Presses de l’Université Laval, 2010.

 Discoveries of the Other: Alterity in the Work of Leonard Cohen, Hubert Aquin, Michael Ondaatje, and Nicole Brossard.
 Toronto: University of Toronto Press, 1994.
-Reissued as electronic edition by University of Toronto Press, 2008 (available through ebrary).
+Reissued as electronic edition by University of Toronto Press, 2008.

 Artificial Intelligence in the Humanities: A Practical Introduction to Déredec.
 Toronto: Department of French, University of Toronto/Toronto: Canadian Scholars’ Press, 1989.

 “Slave Narratives and Hemispheric Studies.”
 The Oxford Handbook of the African American Slave Narrative.
 Ed.
-John Ernest. (commissioned, submitted).
+John Ernest.
+Oxford UP, 2014.
+344-61.

 “Canadian Literatures, Language, Race.”
 Canadian Literature 204 (Spring 2010): 150-2.